spencersharp2010/Pipe-Network/README.md

 * Tube: consists of two nodes
 * Node

 **Note:** you must clone using the `--recursive` flag.
 This ensures the linear algebra libraries are properly cloned as well.
-Also, note that the `input.txt` file should be located in the build folder.
+Also, note that the `pipedata.txt` file should be placed in the build folder.